 A value for this option must be provided; possible values are

 inlinefunctions when in C99 mode.
 See An Inline Function is As Fast As a Macro.
+This option is accepted and ignored by GCC versions 4.1.3 up to but not including 4.3.
+In GCC versions 4.3 and later it changes the behavior of GCC in C99 mode.
 Using this option is roughly equivalent to adding the

 gnu_inlinefunction attribute to all inline functions (see Function Attributes).

 The option -fno-gnu89-inline explicitly tells GCC to use the

 inline when in C99 or gnu99 mode (i.e., it